MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network-request-blocking/network-request-blocking-tool.md

    ![The Network request blocking tool, showing the new *.jpg blocking pattern](./network-request-blocking-tool-images/block-network-request.png)

 1. Refresh the page.
-Now all JPEG images are blocked, the number of blocked network requests is indicated in the **Network request blocking** tool, and the images in the rendered webpage are missing:
+All JPEG images are blocked, so in the rendered webpage, each image is indicated as missing, by a "broken image" icon.
+The number of blocked network requests is indicated in the **Network request blocking** tool:

    ![The Network request blocking tool, blocking all JPEG images](./network-request-blocking-tool-images/blocked-images.png)